-Skiers and riders should be advised that a Green Circle, Blue Square or Black Diamond trail at Panorama Mountain Resort is not necessarily the same as a similarly rated trail at another area.
+Skiers, snowboarders and bikers should be advised that a Green Circle, Blue Square or Black Diamond trail at Panorama Mountain Resort is not necessarily the same as a similarly rated trail at another area.
 The system is a relative system that is only valid at this area.
-Skiers and riders should work their way up, beginning with the easiest trails, no matter what their ability level may be, until they are familiar with the trails at this area.
+Skiers, snowboarders and bikers should work their way up, beginning with the easiest trails, no matter what their ability level may be, until they are familiar with the trails at this area.

-Be advised that all poles and / or flags, fencing, signage and padding on equipment or objects or other forms of marking devices are used by the ski area to inform you of the presence or location of a potential obstacle or hazard.
+Be advised that all poles and / or flags, fencing, signage and padding on equipment or objects or other forms of marking devices are used by the ski/bike area to inform you of the presence or location of a potential obstacle or hazard.
 These markers are no guarantee of your safety and will not protect you from injury.
-It is part of your responsibility under the Alpine Responsibility Code to avoid all obstacles or hazards, including those that are so marked.
+It is part of your responsibility under the Alpine Responsibility Code and Mountain Biker's Responsibility code to avoid all obstacles or hazards, including those that are so marked.

-Panorama recommends wearing helmets for skiing and riding.
-Skiers and snowboarders are encouraged to educate themselves on the benefits and limitations of helmet usage.
-The primary safety consideration, and obligation under the Alpine Responsibility Code, is to ski and ride in a controlled and responsible manner.
+Panorama recommends wearing helmets for skiing, snowboarding and biking.
+Guests are encouraged to educate themselves on the benefits and limitations of helmet usage.
+It is mandatory for mountain bikers.
+The primary safety consideration, and obligation under the Alpine Responsibility Code and Mountain Biker's Responsibility code is to ski, ride or bike in a controlled and responsible manner.